soxueren/atsd/administration/compaction/oracle.md

 ## Schema Alternatives

 The tests are performed using two schema options:

 * **Trade Table** [schema](oracle-trade-table.sql) uses a named column for each input metric.
 * **Universal Table** [schema](oracle-universal-table.sql) uses a single metric ID column for all input metrics.

 The **Trade Table** schema requires less disk space however the underlying table can not be extended to store different sets of columns for different instrument types.
-As such, mutliple tables needs to be created to store data for various instrument types.
+As such, multiple tables need to be created to store data for various instrument types.

 The **Universal Table** schema allows adding new metrics without altering the tables.
-This can be done by inserting a new  record to the `Metrics` table (a dictionary) and using foreign keys when inserting data into the data table.
+This can be done by inserting a new record into the `Metrics` table (a dictionary) and using foreign keys when inserting data into the data table.

 ### **Trade Table** Schema